ern2150/FVCR/broadcast-stats.md

 03/12/2023 | Be Somebody... or be somebody's FOOL with Mr T!
 03/07/2023 | Malibu Comics Ultraverse Comic Books promo, Ultraverse bungee promo, Ultraverse heist promo.
 FIREARM!
-03/07/2023 | MORTAL KOMBAT: The Journey Begins 03/07/2023 | Power Rangers trailers incl toy commercial leading to VR Troopers (Tape title: Oh Brother), music video "All in Your Mind"
-02/28/2023 | Best of W\*ING Vol 1 (incl Taking Bumps 2)
-02/26/2023 | VR Troopers "Lost Humanity"
-02/26/2023 | Malcolm Superhuman Samurai Syber Squad "An Unhelping Hand" (Tape title: A Skorn in their side) 02/21/2023 | Gargoyles trailer then Superhuman Samurai Syber Squad "His Master's Voice" (Tape title: A Skorn in their side) 02/21/2023 | Power Rangers trailers incl toy commercial leading to VR Troopers (switches to other vcr, chessboard opening) 02/16/2023 | Ultraman Towards the Future ("signs of life") 02/16/2023 | MACRON ONE (part two, plus lead out feat Noel and GI Joe Movie, discussion of Sgt Slaughter scorpion quack) 02/07/2023 | MACRON ONE (part one)
+03/07/2023 | MORTAL KOMBAT: The Journey Begins 03/07/2023 | VR Troopers "Oh Brother" VHS (incl music video: "All in Your Mind") 02/28/2023 | Best of W\*ING Vol 1 (incl Taking Bumps 2) 02/26/2023 | VR Troopers "Lost Memories" VHS (incl music video: "Skugs") 02/26/2023 | Malcolm Superhuman Samurai Syber Squad "An Unhelping Hand" (Tape title: A Skorn in their side) 02/21/2023 | Gargoyles trailer then Superhuman Samurai Syber Squad "His Master's Voice" (Tape title: A Skorn in their side) 02/21/2023 | VR Troopers "Error in the System" VHS (incl music video: "Hear This Lion's Roar") 02/16/2023 | Ultraman Towards the Future ("signs of life") 02/16/2023 | MACRON ONE (part two, plus lead out feat Noel and GI Joe Movie, discussion of Sgt Slaughter scorpion quack) 02/07/2023 | MACRON ONE (part one)